 You can also purchase an extended warranty valid for an additional year, two, or three, for an extra fee of $33, $65, or $90 respectively.
 This can be done in the checkout menu when you are completing the order.

 The Hiboy brand provides an additional safety net for their users – a 30 days money-back policy.
 During this period, you can return your scooter for any reason and get a full refund, as long as it’s still undamaged.
-For any further questions, you can always visit Hiboy’s FAQ section on their website, or contact them directly via email at [email protected]
+For any further questions, you can always visit Hiboy’s FAQ page, or contact them directly through their contact page.

 The Hiboy Max3 is as simple a scooter as they come.
 It has a pretty standard slim build, typical for the budget to mid-priced e-scooters you see everywhere around you.

-But this simplicity and very standard appearance are, in fact, the best points about the scooter.
+But this simplicity and very standard appearance are, in fact, the best sides of the scooter.
 It is just so convenient and practical while still delivering all you can ask from a vehicle of this type, that it’s an instant favorite for the value hunters out there.

 Unboxing and assembly